hugomods/site/main/content/bootstrap/alert/index.md

 {{</* /bs/alert */>}}
 ```

-{{< bs/alert success >}}
+{{% bs/alert success %}}
 {{< bs/alert-heading "Well done!" >}}
-Aww yeah, you successfully read this important alert message.
+Aww yeah, you **successfully** read this important alert message.
 This example text is going to run a bit longer so that you can see how spacing within an alert works with this kind of content.
-{{< /bs/alert >}}
+{{% /bs/alert %}}